What is "War and Peace" mainly about, and why is "War and Peace" called the greatest novel in human history in the world?

 "War and Peace" allows us to have a more direct and accurate understanding of the character and temperament of the Russian people, as well as the life of Russia as a whole, than reading hundreds of works of ethnology and history.

-War and Peace were written in the mid-19th century and published between 1865 and 1869.
+War and Peace was written in the mid-19th century and published between 1865 and 1869.

 A friend of the noble lady Natasha's family, the young noble Pierre often spends time in and out of social places after returning from studying in France.